snabbco/snabb/src/program/snabbvmx/doc/README.configuration.md

 - `next_hop_mac`: MAC address of the nexthop.
 Outgoing IPv4 or IPv6 packets
 will use this MAC address as Ethernet destination address.
 - `fragmentation`: Boolean field.
-Indicated whether IPv4 or IPv6 packets get fragmented by the lwAFTR in case packets are too big (larger than MTU size).
+Selects whether IPv4 or IPv6 packets get fragmented by the lwAFTR in case packets are too big (larger than MTU size).

 ### Additional setup